Dolphins' Tua Tagovailoa Suffers Scary Head Injury, Leaves in Ambulance

-Tua Tagovailoa suffers scary head injury, leaves in ambulance originally appeared on NBC Sports Chicago
+Tua Tagovailoa suffers scary head injury, leaves in ambulance originally appeared on NBC Sports Bayarea

 Dolphins quarterback Tua Tagovailoa suffered a head injury and was taken off the field on a stretcher during Thursday Night Football against the Bengals.